Legalisation of documents from Iraq for use in the Netherlands

 Where can you have your documents legalised?

 You must have your document legalised by the Iraqi Ministry of Foreign Affairs.
-The current situation in Iraq means that the Dutch embassy in Baghdad cannot legalise documents.
+The current situation in Iraq means that the Netherlands embassy in Baghdad cannot legalise documents.

 If you are located in The Netherlands and cannot visit Iraq you can ask the Iraqi embassy in The Hague to draw up a consular certificate for your document.
 To find out what conditions apply, contact the Iraqi embassy.

-You can then have this consular certificate legalised by the Consular Service Center (CDC) at the Dutch Ministry of Foreign Affairs.
+You can then have this consular certificate legalised by the Consular Service Center (CDC) at the Netherlands Ministry of Foreign Affairs in The Hague.
 You will also need to show the original document.

-The Consular Service Centre (CDC) cannot request documents for you from Iraq.
-You have to obtain these documents yourself.
+The Consular Service Centre (CDC) cannot help you apply for documents or have documents legalised for you in Iraq.

 Verification of your document